raaidarshad/dbdeclare/docs/index.md

 DbDeclare does what SQLA does but for database entities beyond tables and columns.
 You can:

-- Define desired state in Python
+- Declare desired state in Python
 - Avoid maintaining raw SQL
 - Tightly integrate your databases, roles, access control, and more with your tables